pjahanlou/senior-capstone-project/README.md

 **ContactsPage.java**
 - Class ContactsPage
      - Method
         - onCreate: generates UI and checks to see if it has permission to access contacts.
         - checkPermission: checks if the app has permission to access the devices contacts, and requests access if it does not.
         - getContactList: grabs contacts from user device.

 **ContactLayout.java**
 - Class ContactLayout
    - Method
       - Contact: generates a contact UI which acts as a template for ContactsPage.
       -

-**PopUpWindow**
+**QuestionnairePersonal.java**
-   - Class PopUpWindow
+  - Class QuestionnairePersonal
      - Method
         - onCreate: generates UI and assigns all UI and firebase implements to variables.
-		  - storeQuestionnaireData: Checks the validity of the inputs, and send data to firebase.
+        - storeQuestionnaireData: Checks the validity of the inputs, and saves it to a Questionnaire object.

-**Questionnaire**
+**QuestionnaireMedical.java**
+  - Class QuestionnaireMedical
+     - Method
+        - onCreate: generates UI and assigns all UI and firebase implements to variables.
+        - onClick: adds all remaining user input data to Questionnaire object and sends it to firebase.

+**Questionnaire.java**
   - Class Questionnaire
      - Method
         - Questionnaire: Creates an Object containing the data given by the questionnaire.
         - toString: Currently for debugging purposes. returns the data in String form.